gyulab/gyulab.github.io/_posts/Signal_processing/2023-01-17-interleaving_whitening.md

 <br>
-Important Note: From these patterns, we can finally extract the following general interleaving formula: I(i,j) = D(j,(i−(j+1)%SF))where I is the interleaved matrix and D the deinterleaved one. {: .notice}
+> Important Note: From these patterns, we can finally extract the following general interleaving formula: I(i,j) = D(j,(i−(j+1)%SF))where I is the interleaved matrix and D the deinterleaved one.

 ![alt text]({{ site.baseurl }}/assets/images/general_research/27.PNG "image"){:.profile}<br>